-STEP 7 – ANALYZE THE RESULTS
+STEP 7 – MODIFY THE RESULTS

 The results will show you the economic impact of all of the Events you entered which will include the Industry Events and the Labor Income Event.
 To look at the results by Event, use the FILTERS button and select which of the Events you would like displayed.
 For example, choosing all three Operations Events and the Labor Event will filter the results to only include the economic impact of the university operations.

 University operations are yearly impacts.
 Construction impacts occur only once.
 Therefore, we recommend that these are not reported together.
-Remember to clearly label your tables and figures so readers have a clear understanding of your results.
+Remember to clearly label your tables and figures so readers have a clear understanding of your Results.